eovchar/neteng-roadmap/README.md

-# neteng roadmap/landscape
+# Network Engineering at Scale Roadmap/Landscape

-Network Engineering at Scale Roadmap/Landscape
+The purpose of this roadmap is to give you an idea of the landscape of network engineering in a large scale environment, including different knowledge areas that might be interesting for you to explore and topics to learn next.

-The intention of this document is to:
+Please note that this is NOT an exhaustive blueprint and as such you must adapt and optimize it to your particular usecase or area of interest.

-- Describe the landscape of different knowledge areas that are critical for a network engineer in a large scale environment.
+**Note to Beginners** (*and experienced engineers as well*)

-- Provide a roadmap for those seeking to learn or enhance their knowledge in the network engineering field.
+This roadmap covers a lot of information and most areas can be a specialty by itself!
+Don't feel overwhelmed, you don't need to learn it all!

-Please note that this is *NOT* an exhaustive blueprint and as such you must adapt and optimize it to your particular usecase.
+If you think that this can be improved in any way, your feedback is welcome.

 ![NetengRoadmap](./img/NetengRoadmap_v11.png)